-One way to negotiate this is to take an exploratory trip to the session armed with a keen pair of eyes and ears and whilst quaffing a pint of warm ale at the bar, listen in you can get a vibe of the session.
+One way to negotiate this is to take an exploratory trip to the session armed with a keen pair of eyes and ears, then whilst quaffing down a pint of warm ale at the bar, listen in to get the vibe of the session.
 Over your pint or three you can gather some vital information.

 Tip 2 - Know your host

 In the session arena, the host is king, champion and supreme leader.
-Ignore him or her and the *session police will be on you faster than you can play an improvised out of time tambourine part.
+Ignore him or her and the 'folk police' will be here faster than you can play an improvised out of time tambourine part.

-The host generally has the most influence on the session in terms of etiquette but also matters of style, acceptable instrumentation, song choice and the general vibe of the event
+The host generally has the most influence on the session in terms of etiquette, but also matters of style, acceptable instrumentation, song choice and the general vibe of the occasion.

 Rule 3 - Know the theme/style